Jordan Binnington: St. Louis Blues

-During the offseason before the 2018–19 season, Binnington signed a one-year, two-way contract with the Blues on July 6, 2018.
-Binnington was assigned to the St. Louis Blues AHL affiliate, the San Antonio Rampage, to begin the 2018–19 season.

-He was recalled by the Blues to the NHL on December 9, 2018.
-The team had the worst record in the NHL on January 2.
-Five days later, Binnington made his first NHL start, making 25 saves in a 3–0 win over the Philadelphia Flyers and becoming the 35th NHL goaltender to earn a shutout in his first start.
+During the off-season before the 2018–19 season, Binnington signed a one-year, two-way contract with the Blues on July 6, 2018.
+However, his path to the NHL was still blocked as the Blues signed Chad Johnson to a contract.
+Binnington was assigned to St. Louis' new AHL affiliate, the San Antonio Rampage, to begin the 2018–19 season as backup to Husso.
+He was recalled by the Blues on December 9 after Johnson was placed on waivers.
+The team had the worst record in the NHL on January 2, 2019.
+Five days later, on January 7, Binnington made his first NHL start, making 25 saves in a 3–0 shutout win over the Philadelphia Flyers and becoming the 35th NHL goaltender to earn a shutout in his first start.
 On February 11, Binnington was named the NHL First Star of the Week after going 3–0–0 to help the Blues to win six straight games and move into a Western Conference wild card spot.
 He was named the NHL Rookie of the Month in February and March 2019.

-On April 4, 2019, a 7–3 victory over the Philadelphia Flyers gave Binnington his 23rd win of the season, a record for a Blues rookie goaltender.
+On April 4, a 7–3 victory over the Philadelphia Flyers gave Binnington his 23rd win of the season, a record for a Blues rookie goaltender.

 On April 10, Binnington played his first NHL playoff game, stopping 25 of 26 shots against the Winnipeg Jets in a 2–1 victory.
-On April 27, Binnington was announced as a finalist for the Calder Memorial Trophy.
+On April 27, Binnington was announced as one of the three finalists for the Calder Memorial Trophy.
 After knocking out Winnipeg in six games, the Blues defeated the Dallas Stars in a seven-game conference semi-final series.

-On May 19, 2019, Binnington became the first St. Louis Blues rookie goaltender to record a shutout in the Stanley Cup playoffs, a 5–0 win against the San Jose Sharks, which gave the Blues a team-record 11 playoff victories.
-The Blues defeated the Sharks in six games to advance to the 2019 Stanley Cup Finals where they met the Boston Bruins, the Eastern Conference champions.
+On May 19, Binnington became the first St. Louis Blues rookie goaltender to record a shutout in the Stanley Cup playoffs, a 5–0 win against the San Jose Sharks, which gave the Blues a team-record 11 playoff victories.
+The Blues defeated the Sharks in six games to advance to the 2019 Stanley Cup Final where they met the Boston Bruins, the Eastern Conference champions.
 On June 12, the Blues defeated the Bruins in game seven to win the Stanley Cup, St. Louis' first in their 52-year franchise history.
 Binnington started every playoff game.
 With the Stanley Cup win, Binnington set an NHL record for most playoffs wins by a rookie goaltender in a single postseason, having won all 16 games needed to win the Stanley Cup.